Kendall Jenner Left A Hilarious ‘Troll’ Comment Under Sister Kylie’s Intimate Photo With Travis Scott

 “Self-timer baby.”

 As E!
 Online reports, the photo is from Kylie and Travis’ “baecation” According to TMZ, Stormi Webster’s parents planned this trip so that they could work on their relationship.
-This is the same media outlet that reported that they had a huge fight during which Kylie reportedly accused Travis of cheating on her.
-This fight allegedly happened around the time that Jordyn Woods was in the news because of rumors that she had a relationship with Tristan Thompson, the father of Khloe Kardashian’s baby.
+This is the same media outlet that reported that the couple had a huge fight during which Kylie reportedly accused Travis of cheating on her.
+This fight allegedly happened around the time that Jordyn Woods was in the news because of rumors that she had cheated with Tristan Thompson, the father of Khloe Kardashian’s baby.

 But it looks like their relationship is in good shape now based on Kylie’s recent photo with Travis.
-A source reportedly also told Entertainment Tonight that their bond is strong, despite rumors about arguments over alleged infidelity.
+A source reportedly also told Entertainment Tonight that their bond is strong despite rumors about arguments over alleged infidelity.

 “Obviously the couple had some up and downs because they are both so busy, but at the end of the day, their bond is extremely strong,” they said.